ingryy/mci_subgrups/README.md

 # mci_subgrups
-This repository provides script used in analysis.
+This repository provides scripts used in for data pre-processing and implementation of the RF classification model.